mattlianje/pipeviz/spec.md

 # Pipeviz JSON Specification (v1.1)

 A single JSON file that declares your data system.
-No agents, no framework buy-in.
+No agents, no framework buy-in
-You describe reality: **Pipeviz** renders the map.

 **_Programmer oath_**
+> I will declare my data system truthfully and completely in my `.json`
+>
-> I will declare my data system truthfully and completely in my `.json` I will not omit a pipeline or data source I know exists.
+> I will not omit a pipeline or data source I know exists.
+>
-I will generate this file automatically from my source of truth so that it reflects reality without drift or manual edits.
+> I will generate this file automatically from my source of truth so that it reflects reality without drift or manual edits.

 ## Goals / Non-Goals